CiscoDevNet/intersight-powershell/docs/Initialize-IntersightVnicPlacementSettings.md

 ```

 ### -PciLink
 The PCI Link used as transport for the virtual interface.
-This field is applicable only for VIC 1385 model (UCSC-PCIE-C40Q-03) which support two PCI links.
+PCI Link is only applicable for select Cisco UCS VIC 1300 models (UCSC-PCIE-C40Q-03, UCSB-MLOM-40G-03, UCSB-VIC-M83-8P) that support two PCI links.
 The value, if specified, for any other VIC model will be ignored.

 ```yaml
 Type: long